Mouth of the Tyne Festival

-Starting back in 2005, the Mouth of the Tyne Festival takes place every July for a weekend of live music and international street theatre, in the village of Tynemouth.
-The festival used to take place on both sides of the Tyne, but has made Tynemouth its home for many years now.
-It consists of spectacular outdoor music concerts at Tynemouth Priory and Castle, cultural performances and a pageant, with other activities at Tynemouth Station and the Playhouse Whitley Bay.
+Founded in 2005, the Mouth of the Tyne Festival is an annual weekend in July of live music and street theatre in the village of Tynemouth.
+It originally took place on both sides of the Tyne, before moving to Tynemouth.
+It consists of outdoor music concerts at Tynemouth Priory and Castle, performances and a pageant, with other activities at Tynemouth Station and the Playhouse Whitley Bay.